secondspass/power_outages_medically_vulnerable_populations/README.md

 If you want to look at the relative fraction of customers impacted per county, you need a measure of how many customers are in each county.
 We don't have data on the exact number of customers per county in 2016, but we do have the estimate for 2023.
 We also have included an estimate of the total population for each county.
 You can choose either of these to estimate the fraction of customers per county impacted by power outages, but you will need to explain your choice.

-* `county_customers_2023.csv` - estimated number of eagle-i customers by county as of 2023

 * `county_population_by_year.csv` - population of US county by year, from 2010 to 2019, together with its fips code.
 If you want to use population to a fraction of population that was impacted, refer to this dataset.
 This dataset was extracted from the 2010-2019 census data, and combined with the `fips-by-state.csv` dataset to include the county's fips code.